apache/spark/docs/code.rst

   are derived from ``BaseSensorOperator`` and run a poke method at a specified ``poke_interval`` until it returns ``True``.

+BaseOperator
+''''''''''''
+All operators are derived from ``BaseOperator`` and acquire much functionality through inheritance.
+Since this is the core of the engine, it's worth taking the time to understand the parameters of ``BaseOperator`` to understand the primitive features that can be leveraged in your DAGs.

+.. automodule:: airflow.operators
+    :show-inheritance:
+    :members:
+        BaseOperator,

+Operator API
+''''''''''''

 .. automodule:: airflow.operators
     :show-inheritance:
     :members: